Continuity of discrete homomorphisms of diffeomorphism groups

-In more abstract terms, we have the following: Let $G = \Dc(M)$, $H$ be the group consisting of lifts of elements of $G$ to $\Dc(N)$ and $L$ be the group of deck transformations corresponding to the covering map, then we have an exact sequence of discrete groups:
+In a more precise way, we have the following situation: Let $G = \Dc(M)$, $H$ be the group consisting of lifts of elements of $G$ to $N$ and $L$ be the group of deck transformations corresponding to the covering map $\pi: M \to N$, we have an exact sequence of discrete groups: